advantage-development/Linux16.04-daemon/README.md

 # Welcome to the Advantage Daemon Download Page for Linux
-# the Daemon is a Convenient Non-GUI Interface Used to Set-up Masternodes
+# the Daemon is a Non-GUI Interface Used to Set-up Masternodes

 Instructions: